Cumulocity-IoT/cumulocity-xdk-agent/README.md

 Increase MBEDTLS_SSL_MAX_CONTENT_LEN macro value from 4850 to 5950 in Common/config/MbedTLS/ MbedtlsConfigTLS.h in line 2921.
 The macro MBEDTLS_SSL_MAX_CONTENT_LEN determines the size of both the incoming and outgoing TLS I/O buffer used by MbedTLS library.

-> NOTE: You have to increase the heap size
+> NOTE: You have to increase the heap size in `xdk110/Common/config/AmazonFreeRTOS/FreeRTOS/FreeRTOSConfig.h`.

- in `xdk110/Common/config/AmazonFreeRTOS/FreeRTOS/FreeRTOSConfig.h`, otherwise you see error like

 In order to avoid a heap issue, as seen in the following error message: